Distributed Dynamic Associative Memory via Online Convex Optimization: Theoretical Analysis

-The expression \eqref{eq:reg_drift2_1} reveals that the term $\mathtt{Drift}_{\mathbf{U}}$ arises to the discrepancy between the comparator sequences with and without delay. \begin{lemma} The drift of the comparator caused by delay can be bounded as
+The expression \eqref{eq:reg_drift2_1} reveals that the term $\mathtt{Drift}_{\mathbf{U}}$ arises from the discrepancy between the comparator sequences with and without delay. \begin{lemma} The drift of the comparator caused by delay can be bounded as

 \end{lemma} \begin{IEEEproof} See Appendix \ref{App:drift_2}. \end{IEEEproof}